NSCU-CSC517/LearningRails/DesignPatternsExercises/ruby/template_method_design_pattern/exercise/README.md

-# Template Method Design Pattern Exercise in Java
+# Template Method Design Pattern Exercise in Ruby

 ## Description
 * Template Method Design Pattern is reviewed in this example and exercise.